-The Teaching and Examination Regulations include the programme specific rights and obligations of students following the programme Health Economics, Policy and Law, and partly of students of the joint degree European master in Health Economics & Management, and students of the master's programme Health Economics as a joint venture between Erasmus School of Health Policy & Management and Erasmus School of Economics.
-The general university Student's Charter stipulates the rights and obligations applicable to all students.
+The Teaching and Examination Regulations (TER) include the programme specific rights and obligations of students following the master's programme Health Economics, Policy and Law (hereinafter referred to as: HEPL), and partly of students of the joint degree European master's programme in Health Economics & Management (hereinafter referred to as: Eu-HEM), and students of the master's programme Health Economics (hereinafter referred to as: HE) as a joint venture between Erasmus School of Health Policy & Management (ESHPM) and Erasmus School of Economics (ESE).
+The general University Student's Charter stipulates the rights and obligations applicable to all students.

-This regulation was adopted by the dean of Erasmus School of Health Policy & Management (hereinafter referred to as ESHPM) on 11-7-2022 with the approval of the ESHPM Council (faculty council and programme committee), dated 4-7-2022, following advice from the Examination Board, dated 6-5-2022 and the ESHPM Council, dated 4-7-2022.
+This regulation was adopted by the dean of Erasmus School of Health Policy & Management on 6-7-2023 with the approval of the ESHPM Council (faculty council and programme committee), dated 3-7-2023, following advice from the Examination Board, dated 6-2-2023, and the ESHPM Council, dated 15-5-2023.